slhck/ffmpeg-normalize/README.md

 ### The program doesn't work because the "loudnorm" filter can't be found

-Make sure you run ffmpeg v3.1 or higher and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
-Many distributions package outdated ffmpeg 2.x versions, or (even worse), Libav's `ffmpeg` disguising as a real `ffmpeg` from the FFmpeg project.
+Make sure you run FFmpeg v3.1 or higher and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
+Many distributions package outdated FFmpeg 2.x versions, or (even worse), Libav's `FFmpeg` disguising as a real `FFmpeg` from the FFmpeg project.

-Some ffmpeg builds also do not have the `loudnorm` filter enabled.
+Some FFmpeg builds also do not have the `loudnorm` filter enabled.

 You can always download a static build from [their website](http://ffmpeg.org/download.html) and use that.

-If you have to use an outdated ffmpeg version, you can only use `rms` or `peak` as normalization types, but I can't promise that the program will work correctly.
+If you have to use an outdated FFmpeg version, you can only use `rms` or `peak` as normalization types, but I can't promise that the program will work correctly.

 ### Should I use this to normalize my music collection?

 When you run `ffmpeg-normalize` and re-encode files with MP3 or AAC, you will inevitably introduce [generation loss](https://en.wikipedia.org/wiki/Generation_loss).
-Therefore, I do not recommend running this on your precious music collection, unless you have a backup of the originals or accept potential quality reduction.
+Therefore, I do not recommend running this on your precious music collection, unless you have a backup of the originals or accept a potential quality reduction.
 If you just want to normalize the subjective volume of the files without changing the actual content, consider using [MP3Gain](http://mp3gain.sourceforge.net/) and [aacgain](http://aacgain.altosdesign.com/).

 ### Why are my output files MKV?

 I chose MKV as a default output container since it handles almost every possible combination of audio, video, and subtitle codecs.
 If you know which audio/video codec you want, and which container is supported, use the output options to specify the encoder and output file name manually.

-### The conversion does not work and I get a cryptic ffmpeg error!
+### The conversion does not work and I get a cryptic FFmpeg error!

-Make sure you use a recent version of ffmpeg.
+Make sure you use a recent version of FFmpeg.
 The [static builds](https://ffmpeg.org/download.html) are usually the best option.

 Another possible reason is that the input file contains some streams that cannot be mapped to the output file.
 Examples:

 - You are trying to normalize a movie file, writing to a `.wav` or `.mp3` file.
 WAV/MP3 files only support audio, not video.
 Disable video and subtitles with `-vn` and `-sn`, or choose a container that supports video (e.g. `.mkv`).

-- You are trying to normalize a file, writing to an `.mp4` container.
+- You are trying to normalize a file, writing to a `.mp4` container.
 This program defaults to PCM audio, but MP4 does not support PCM audio.
 Make sure that your audio codec is set to something MP4 containers support (e.g. `-c:a aac).

 The default output container is `.mkv` as it will support most input stream types.
 If you want a different output container, [make sure that it supports](https://en.wikipedia.org/wiki/Comparison_of_container_file_formats) your input file's video, audio, and subtitle streams (if any).